A development with a significant amount of debate about turning this gas station into a 24 new homes.

 While the area was once devoid of children and families afraid to live near homosexuals, today you’ll find a diverse, if incredibly expensive, neighborhood.

-Currently home to an Arco gas station, this corner lot at the heart of the Castro district will — possibly — one day become a mixed-use building with a community room and retail space on the ground floor with twenty-four condominium homes above, making the development about six stories high (65 feet, to be precise).
+Currently home to an RC gas station, this corner lot at the heart of the Castro district will — possibly — one day become a mixed-use building with a community room and retail space on the ground floor with twenty-four condominium homes above, making the development about six stories high (65 feet, to be precise).
 The building makes extensive use of glass, particularly for the homes on the Market/Castro corner.
 They will make an amazing perch above the heart of the Castro neighborhood.

-After a protracted legal battle between the majority owners of the Arco gas station and the prior developer, the project is available for sale again as of August 2017.
+After a protracted legal battle between the majority owners of the RC gas station and the prior developer, the project is available for sale again as of August 2017.
 The original permits have expired, and whoever buys the project will have to start from scratch (or close to it).
 Some neighbors objected to any development on the site, so it’s likely that they will gear up for another fight if and when the site sells.

 Original renderings showed the building finished in stucco, but other websites and drawings indicate that the building exterior will be tiled in a pattern to give it a more modern look.